 Manchester Airport, early morning of August 22, 1985.
 It was the peak of the British summer holiday season, the airport was busy and hordes of passengers were arriving for their flights ready to be whisked off for some sunshine.
-Among them were 129 passengers and 2 infants travelling to Corfu, on British Airtours, British Airways’ charter subsidiary, Flight KT28M.
+Among them were 129 passengers and two infants travelling to Corfu, on British Airtours (British Airways’ charter subsidiary) Flight KT28M.

 Little did any of them know that in a few hours, they would be involved in one of the deadliest air disasters in the UK, one that would change the face of the aviation industry and numerous safety procedures forever.

-There was an air of excitement as passengers began to board the flight a little after 6:30 in the morning.
-The crew was on hand in the cabin welcoming passengers, helping them to their seats and stowing away luggage.
+There was an air of excitement as passengers began to board the flight a little after 6:30am.
+The crew were on hand in the cabin welcoming passengers, helping them to their seats and stowing away luggage.

 Before long everyone was onboard, doors were closed and the obligatory safety demonstration was completed.
 The crew prepared the cabin and sat down ready for take off as the aircraft headed out towards Manchester’s runway 24.

-A 0612 hrs Flight 28M began its take off roll.
+A 06:12 Flight 28M began its take off roll.
 Initially all seemed normally as the 737 hurtled down the runway.
-During this critical phase of flight the cabin crew would have been carrying out their silent reviews, running through their emergency procedures to prepare them should an incident occur.
+During this critical phase of flight the Cabin Crew would have been carrying out their silent reviews, running through their emergency procedures to prepare them should an incident occur.

 Just 12 seconds later a loud thumping noise startled everyone onboard.
 In the flight deck, Captain Terrington and First Officer Love initially believed a tire had burst.
 A rejected take-off was initiated and the pilots slowed the aircraft down using reverse thrust and limited breaking, in an attempt not to damage anymore tyres.